d2l-ai/d2l-en/chapter_recurrent-modern/beam-search.md

 exponential in the sequence length and with an enormous base given by the vocabulary size.
 For example, when $|\mathcal{Y}|=10000$ and $T'=10$,
-both small numbers when compared with ones in real applications, will need to evaluate $10000^{10} = 10^{40}$ sequences, which is already beyond the capabilities of any foreseeable computers.
+both small numbers when compared with ones in real applications, we will need to evaluate $10000^{10} = 10^{40}$ sequences, which is already beyond the capabilities of any foreseeable computers.
 On the other hand, the computational cost of greedy search is
 $\mathcal{O}(\left|\mathcal{Y}\right|T')$:
 miraculously cheap but far from optimal.